Creating 2D and 3D Textile Art

 This course explores the creative and expressive qualities of textiles materials and methods within 2D & 3D applications in art practices.
 Students utilise visual source material imaginatively to direct textile experimentation.
 The course explores the formal qualities of line, shape, colour, texture, pattern, as an expressive language through a range of textile processes.
 Students learn how to use dyes and paints and study various forms of printing including monoprinting, transfer printing, jelly printing and silk screen printing.
 Students also learn about dye techniques batik and shibori.
 The course emphasises machine stitching and hand stitching used to embellish the textile artwork.
 Construction techniques, including fabric construction, cast paper making, 3D felt making, heat forming with synthetics, weaving, basketry, off-loom construction, knitting, crochet, lace are also explored.

-All part-time programmes at CIT CCAD will run subject to sufficient student numbers.
+All part-time programmes at MTU CCAD will run subject to sufficient student numbers.
 Where a programme cannot proceed, applicants will be contacted and advised on alternative study options.

 Lecturer: Caroline Smith

-Award: CIT: Single Module Certification, 5 ECTS Credits at Level 7 on the National Framework of Qualifications
+Award: MTU: Single Module Certification, 5 ECTS Credits at Level 7 on the National Framework of Qualifications

 Module Title: detailed information Textiles: Process/Research

-Students have an opportunity to submit their work for assessment should they wish to gain the CIT: Single Module Certification for this course.
+Students have an opportunity to submit their work for assessment (80% attendance is required to be eligible for assessment) should they wish to gain the MTU Cork: Single Module Certification for this course.

 Tutor: Caroline Smith